kristopolous/TickTick/README.md

 #### tickVars - see the currently defined variables
  * Show all variables: You can see the current values defined in the TickTick world with the `tickVars` routine.
+ * If you don't like the output, there are some options to customize it.
+Try `tickVars -h` for more information.

 #### tickReset - clear the currently defined variables
  * Clear all variables: You can erace any JSON you have created/imported with the `tickReset` routine.